Challengers of the Unknown: Countdown to Final Crisis

 Prepublication solicitations for various Countdown to Final Crisis tie-ins referred to the group of Donna Troy, Jason Todd, Kyle Rayner, and "Bob" (a nefarious, renegade "purist" Monitor), as "Challengers from Beyond".
-This group went on a quest through the newly formed multiverse in order to find Ray Palmer, who Bob claimed was essential to the survival of the universe.
-Eventually the Earth heroes were betrayed by Bob, who sought to kill Ray Palmer, rather than protect him or acquire his aid.
-Palmer, Troy, Todd, and Rayner found themselves involved in a war between the Monitors and the forces of Monarch.
+This group went on a quest through the newly formed multiverse to find Ray Palmer, whom Bob claimed was essential to the survival of the universe.
+Eventually the Earth heroes were betrayed by Bob, who sought to kill Palmer, rather than protect him or acquire his aid.
+Palmer, Troy, Todd, and Rayner found themselves involved in a war between the Monitors and Monarch's forces.
 Later they traveled to Apokolips, where they teamed up with Jimmy Olsen, Forager, Karate Kid and Triplicate Girl.
 After returning to Earth, Troy, Rayner, Forager, and Palmer decided to team up again.
 They traveled to the Monitors' headquarters, where they informed the shocked beings that they would be watching over them as a sort of interdimensional border guards.